almedso/ronto/docs/source/dev/index.rst

     important
 * minor change: Additional options, additional fields in rontofile no behavior change.
-* patch change: Same behavior, bugfixes applied
+* patch change: Same behavior, bug-fixes applied

 Versions with major equal to zero imply an expectation of sematic instability in cli and ronto file.